vladimir-s/terms-descriptions/readme.txt

 === Terms descriptions ===
 Contributors: vladimir.s
-Tags: post, page, links, plugin
-Requires at least: 4.1
+Tags: post, page, links, plugin, link building, cross linking, seo Requires at least: 4.1
-Tested up to: 5.1
+Tested up to: 5.3.2
 Stable tag: trunk

 This plugin allows you to create list of terms and assign links to them.
 Plugin replaces terms occurrences in your posts with appropriate links.